What is aspect-oriented programming?

 Benefit 4.
 Streamlining maintenance

 Ultimately, the primary advantage of using AOP is reducing maintenance costs and extending the codebase's lifespan before a complete rewrite becomes necessary.
-Considering that maintenance accounts for 55%-95% of a software system's total cost [10], this is crucial.
+Considering that maintenance accounts for 55% to 95% of a software system's total cost [10], this is crucial.
 Lower complexity enables team members who join the project post-release to be productive.
 Since developers spend 70% of their time understanding code [11][12], maintaining low complexity significantly impacts the maintenance team's productivity.

 Code transformation (advising)